Sheriff's Correctional Officer (Open)

 - Must be at least 18 years of age.

-- Must be a citizen of the United States or a permanent resident alien who is eligible for and has applied for citizenship one year prior to applying for this position with San Mateo County.
+- Must be a citizen of the United States or a permanent resident alien who is eligible for and has applied for citizenship prior to applying for this position with San Mateo County.

 - Must not have any felony convictions.